CalumJEadie/countdown-timer/README.md

 Licensing
 ---------

-(C) 2011, Calum J. Eadie
+(C) 2012, Calum J. Eadie

 MIT License

 Usage
 -----

-Simply make sure you have Java installed and then download and run the appropriate JAR package.
+Simply make sure you have Java installed, then download and run the appropriate JAR package.

 * [New Year Countdown Timer][2]